bobandash/mastermind/README.md

 # Mastermind
 This rendition of Mastermind was done as a part of my application to LinkedIn's REACH apprenticeship program.
-The application includes the core features of Mastermind and includes configurable difficulties that the user can choose from. <br /><br />I attempted to recreate a multiplayer experience of Mastermind using socket.io (the incomplete implementation is in the features/multiplayer branch).
-However, I faced a significant blocker with persistent state of configurable difficulties, so I did not continue.<br /><br />
+The application includes the core features of Mastermind, configurable difficulties that the user can choose from, and the multiplayer functionality using socket.io. <br /><br />

 ## Preview
 ![image](https://github.com/bobandash/mastermind/assets/74850332/cb2b51b2-29f5-46eb-953e-a2e197ee7f21)